i-D's music class of 2017: obongjayar

-A very singular proposition, Steven Steven Umoh - so great they named him twice - has released very little music to date, but Creeping, with its video directed by Frank LeBon, is all it took for us to fall in love with Obongjayar.
-Part poet, part griot, part thinker, part singer, the 24-year-old Nigerian born, London resident brings to mind everybody from Bob Dylan and Leonard Cohen, Fela Kuti and the Last Poets creating an utterly unique take on what music was, what music is and what music might be.
+Stephen Stephen Umoh — so great they named him twice — has released very little music to date.
+But "Creeping," with a video directed by Frank LeBon, is all it took for us to fall in love with Obongjayar.
+Part poet, part griot, part thinker, part singer, the 24-year-old Nigerian-born London resident brings to mind everybody from Bob Dylan and Leonard Cohen to Fela Kuti and the Last Poets.
+He creates an utterly unique take on what music was, what music is, and what music might be.

-Lives: With my mum in Ashford, 'cause I'm broke as hell!
+Lives: With my mom in Ashford, 'cause I'm broke as hell!

 Occupation: I'm a musician.
 I've grown to understand that to be what you want to be, you have to project and put it into the universe.
 I'm very, very shy, believe it or not.
 I get more shy as you get to know me.
 So lots of people didn't know I made music until very recently.
 I didn't share my SoundCloud page for a long time, but you have to live your truth.
 Once you start proclaiming what you are, you become that.

 I started as a rapper in Nigeria.
-I called myself J.R, 'cause my mum calls me Junior, but I spelt it Jayar, as you do (laughs).
+I called myself J.R, 'cause my mom calls me Junior, but I spelt it Jayer, as you do [laughs].
 When I started taking it all a bit more seriously, I wanted to personify my being, who I am, in my name.
-I dug into where I'm from, my roots, and Obong means king in my language.
-So Obong and Jayar - King Junior essentially!
+I dug into where I'm from, my roots, and "Obong" means king in my language.
+So Obong and Jayer — King Junior, essentially!

 When did you move to the UK?